The responsibilities of the follow-up group are

-- In the following annual meetings, the follow-up group oversees how the progress of the training, both in the studies and research, proceeds in comparison to the Doctoral Training Plan and schedule.
+- annually oversee how the progress of the training, both in the studies and research, proceeds in comparison to the doctoral training plan and schedule

-- In the final meeting, the follow-up group takes a stand on the proposed pre-examiners and opponent(s) of the doctoral thesis.
+- takes a stand on the proposed pre-examiners and opponent(s) of the doctoral thesis in the final follow-up meeting.
 The chair of the follow-up group also approves the pre-examiners proposed by the supervisor (the pre-examiners are then officially appointed by the Doctoral Training Committee).

 Follow-up group structure